Israa-Essam/DataCo-SMART-SUPPLY-CHAIN-FOR-BIG-DATA-ANALYSIS/README.md

 🚨 Critical Alert

-- 49.35% of orders have negative profit margins!
+- 9.53% of Sales have negative profit, Its cost is higher than the profit!
-+ Use discount parameter to optimize profitability
++ Use discount parameter to optimize profitability.
++ Discount dashboard to optimize the negative profitability by product using the parameter.

 # Orders Dashboard
 **Power BI Dashboard** for analyzing order data across markets, departments, and years.